Yoann-Moreau/DiamondRushV2/readme.md

 ### /diamondrush reload

 Reloads the DiamondRush configuration files.
 Must be executed before the game starts.

+### /diamondrush spectate

+Sets the game mode to SPECTATOR and allows to teleport to team totems and to spectate players when clicking on their heads in spectator inventory.